weaviate/recipes-ts/readme.md

 # Welcome to the Weaviate Javascript recipes repository!
-This repo covers end-to-end examples on the various features and integrations with [Weaviate](www.weaviate.io) for Javascript Developers!
+This repo covers end-to-end examples of the various features and integrations with [Weaviate](www.weaviate.io) for Javascript Developers!

 ⚠️ Before getting started, you need to follow the installation **Setup Instructions** detailed in the setup section of this document.
 You will need the setup completed to successfully run the recipes.